Razz-berry/cityscan-privacy/privacy-policy.md

 **Your collection.** You can remove individual buildings from your collection in the App, which deletes the saved photo for that building from your device.
 Deleting the App removes everything it has stored locally.

-**Submitted content.** If you submitted a photo, note, or feedback message and want it removed, contact us at the address below with enough detail to identify it — roughly when you sent it, and the building or subject — and we will delete it.
-Because submissions carry no identifier, we cannot look them up by device, so this detail is necessary.
+**Submitted content.** If you submitted a photo, note, or feedback message and want it removed, contact us at the address below and we will delete it.
+Because submissions now carry your installation ID, we can identify the submissions sent from a given installation on request, and can retrieve or delete them as a group.
+Telling us roughly when you sent it and what building or subject it concerned still helps us find a single item quickly.

+Note that this works only for submissions sent from an installation you still have.
+If you have since deleted and reinstalled the App, its ID is gone and cannot be recovered, so we can no longer connect you to those earlier submissions by ID — describe them instead and we will find them that way.

 Depending on where you live, you may have additional rights regarding your personal information, including rights of access, correction, and deletion.
 Contact us at the address below to exercise them.
 Note that for most of what the App does we hold no information that identifies you, so in many cases there will be nothing to retrieve.